FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/_index.md

 -   <a href="t_st_stream_edge_backend" class="MCXref xref">Configure SecureTransport Back End to Edge streaming communication</a>
 -   <a href="" class="MCXref xref">Address Book</a>

-## Log in to the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Tool
+## Log in to the {{< SecureTransport/componentshortname  >}} Administration Tool

-To log in to the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Tool through a web browser, take the following steps.
+To log in to the {{< SecureTransport/componentshortname  >}} Administration Tool through a web browser, take the following steps.
 For a list of supported web browsers, see <a href="../overview/r_st_axway_and_third-party_software_support#Introduction_3964627930_1066167" class="MCXref xref">Axway and third-party software support</a>.

 1. Open the web browser.
 2. Type the URL for the Administration Tool as follows:
     `https://<host>:port`
-    where `<host>` is the host name, FQDN or IP of the computer running <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> and `port` is the administration port number entered during installation.
+    where `<host>` is the host name, FQDN or IP of the computer running {{< SecureTransport/componentshortname >}} and `port` is the administration port number entered during installation.
 The default port number is 444 for root installations.
-When <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> is installed as non-root, the default port is 8444.
+When {{< SecureTransport/componentshortname >}} is installed as non-root, the default port is 8444.
-3. Following the instructions for your browser, add a certificate exception for the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> instance if needed.
+3. Following the instructions for your browser, add a certificate exception for the {{< SecureTransport/componentshortname >}} instance if needed.
     The login page is displayed.
 4. Type the administrator name and password.
 The default user name is `admin` and the default password is `admin`.
 5. Click **Log In**.

-If an error occurs when logging into the Administration Tool, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> prompts you to type the name and password again.
+If an error occurs when logging into the Administration Tool, {{< SecureTransport/componentshortname  >}} prompts you to type the name and password again.

 > **Note:**
 >